OpenEvalProject/evals/manuscripts/elife-76174/v2/manuscript.md

 ### Affiliations

-1. https://ror.org/051gsh239 Lawson Health Research Institute London Canada
+1. Lawson Health Research Institute London Canada ([ROR:051gsh239](https://ror.org/051gsh239))
-2. https://ror.org/0213rcc28 Department of Mathematics, Simon Fraser University Burnaby Canada
+2. Department of Mathematics, Simon Fraser University Burnaby Canada ([ROR:0213rcc28](https://ror.org/0213rcc28))
-3. https://ror.org/03dbr7087 The Donnelly Centre, University of Toronto Toronto Canada
+3. The Donnelly Centre, University of Toronto Toronto Canada ([ROR:03dbr7087](https://ror.org/03dbr7087))
-4. https://ror.org/043q8yx54 Ontario Institute for Cancer Research Toronto Canada
+4. Ontario Institute for Cancer Research Toronto Canada ([ROR:043q8yx54](https://ror.org/043q8yx54))

 † Corresponding author

 ## Abstract

 The role of schools in the spread of SARS-CoV-2 is controversial, with some claiming they are an important driver of the pandemic and others arguing that transmission in schools is negligible.
 School cluster reports that have been collected in various jurisdictions are a source of data about transmission in schools.
 These reports consist of the name of a school, a date, and the number of students known to be infected.
 We provide a simple model for the frequency and size of clusters in this data, based on random arrivals of index cases at schools who then infect their classmates with a highly variable rate, fitting the overdispersion evident in the data.
-We fit our model to reports from four Canadian provinces, providing estimates of mean and dispersion for cluster size, as well as the distribution of the instantaneous transmission parameter β , whilst factoring in imperfect ascertainment.
+We fit our model to reports from four Canadian provinces, providing estimates of mean and dispersion for cluster size, as well as the distribution of the instantaneous transmission parameter β, whilst factoring in imperfect ascertainment.
 According to our model with parameters estimated from the data, in all four provinces (i) more than 65% of non-index cases occur in the 20% largest clusters, and (ii) reducing instantaneous transmission rate and the number of contacts a student has at any given time are effective in reducing the total number of cases, whereas strict bubbling (keeping contacts consistent over time) does not contribute much to reduce cluster sizes.
 We predict strict bubbling to be more valuable in scenarios with substantially higher transmission rates.

 ## Introduction